 The Department of Physician Assistant Studies (DPAS) embraces Elon University’s guiding mission and supports fulfillment of The Elon Commitment through implementation of the departmental “Learning.
 Caring.
 Serving.
 Leading.” vision.
-The themes of The Elon Commitment serve as the structure for presenting our goals through the 2012-2013 Academic Year.
+The themes of The Elon Commitment serve as the structure for presenting our goals through the 2016 Academic Year.
 Each theme is expanded upon by key strategies that will lead to attaining our overall goal of creating a nationally recognized department.

 Goal 1: Attract and educate academically-talented, compassionate, mature students from diverse backgrounds and experiences who are committed to the mission of Elon University and the department.

-Goal 2: Support student interest in service and leadership through structured co-curricular activities and a curriculum model that adapts to allow exceptional students the opportunity to pursue service and leadership opportunities.
+Goal 2: Support student interest in service and leadership through structured co-curricular activities and a curriculum model that adapts to allow students the opportunity to pursue service and leadership opportunities.

 Goal 3: Prepare our faculty to excel in utilizing “engaged learning” strategies that effectively educate students to deliver patient-centered, evidence-based care to all patients.

 Outcome A: Faculty have implemented a number of unique engaged learning experiences in the classroom including body-painting, interactive games to learn pharmacology, interprofessional learning activities with law and gerontology students, community EMTs and DPT students; and implementing a successful annual symposium on underserved populations.

 Outcome B: The clinical skills instruction in the program includes a focus on patient-centered communication skills as demonstrated with standardized patient encounters.